 RBBB can cause abnormal heart rhythms and may increase the risk of certain cardiac complications, such as heart failure or atrial fibrillation.
 It is usually diagnosed using an electrocardiogram (ECG) or other diagnostic tests.

 RBBB is typically treated with medications or other therapies to manage the abnormal heart rhythms and reduce the risk of complications.
-In some cases, a pacemaker may be necessary to help regulate the heart’s electrical activity.
+Sometimes, a pacemaker may be necessary to help regulate the heart’s electrical activity.

-By the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.
+Given the simplicity of our definitions, it’s essential to understand that we at IBUSA aren’t medical experts or doctors.
+We are a bunch of life insurance agents who are good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.

 Which means that…